szorfein/szorfein.github.io/_posts/2017-08-09-build-secure-gpg-key.md

 default-recipient 0x65FFBB38E24C1BFB
 ```

-If you need share key with friend, generate an a file like this:
+If you need share key with friend or post on the web, generate a file like this:

     $ gpg --armor --output key.txt --export alice